 The pre-law certification program consists of 18 credits chosen from the approved list below, in consultation with the student's pre-law advisor.
 Students must have a cumulative GPA of 3.0 in the 6 courses.
-No more than 2 of the 6 courses may be taken as both pre-law certificate courses and as major courses.
+No more than 3 of the 6 courses may be taken as both pre-law certificate courses and as major courses.

-Pre-Law Courses 3 credits each
+Pre-Law Courses

-ACCT 201 Principles of Accounting

-BUS 301 Business Law

-CW 221 Introduction to Creative Writing

-CW 432 Writing Prose

-ECON 201 Microeconomics

-ECON 202 Macroeconomics

-HIS 210 Modern Western Civilization

-HIS 201 American Civilization I

-HIS 202 American Civilization II

-PHI 203 Intro to Logic

-PHI 333 Philosophy of Law

-POL 201 Introduction to American Government

-POL 231 Introduction to Law

-POL 362 Constitutional Law
+ACCT 201 Principles of Accounting BUS 301 Business Law CW 221 Introduction to Creative Writing CW 432 Writing Prose ECON 201 Microeconomics ECON 202 Macroeconomics HIS 201 American Civilization I HIS 202 American Civilization II PHI 203 Intro to Logic POL 201 Introduction to American Government POL 231 Introduction to Law POL 362 Constitutional Law